deathg0d/rpi-wifi/README.md

-# Setup Access Point and Managed Mode Wifi on Raspberry Pi Zero W
+# Setup Access Point and Managed Mode Wifi on Raspberry Pi Zero W (Version 1)
 ###### This repo was forked from https://github.com/lukicdarkoo/rpi-wifi

 ## About